Virtual reality programming at PUL offers Princeton opportunities to learn in an immersive extended reality

 When asked about how VR enhances the classroom experience, Barton said, “The course requires students to improve their local knowledge, and since there is no field work, the VR creates a sense of immediacy that we all valued. . .
 A central part of learning is building a personal sense of place and people, and VR provides that in a realistic way.”

-Although Stokes primarily serves the Woodrow Wilson School and other social science departments, the equipment, Porter said, lends itself to multidisciplinary opportunities.
+Although Stokes primarily serves the Princeton School of Public and International Affairs and other social science departments, the equipment, Porter said, lends itself to multidisciplinary opportunities.
 In the geosciences for instance, he explained, students could immerse themselves in a virtual world to experience the impacts of climate change, or in the architectural field, students could virtually visit the great wonders of the world.

 Outside of the classroom, the VR equipment is also available for Princeton students, faculty, and staff to borrow for educational programming including for extracurricular activities.
 The American Higher Education GradFUTURES Learning Cohort led by the Graduate School recently worked with Porter to use the equipment to virtually visit various university campuses and understand the different types of higher education institutions more holistically.